programming4phone/EarnestMoney/README.md

 ## Development stack

-This project was developed using Solidity v0.4.18, Truffle v4.0.4, and Ganache.
+This project was developed using Solidity v0.4.18, Truffle v4.0.4, and Ganache v1.0.1.

 ## Prerequisites